wateret/mengde/docs/How-to-Run-Example-Scenario.md

-# Run Example Scenario
+# Run Example/Demo Scenario

-As the game is in its early stage of development, the developers who are new would not know what to do with this project.
+As the game is in its early stage of development, new developers who want to contribute on this project would not know what to do.
-We do not have much document even code are incomplete.
-Many features are still not fixed, they can be changed any time.
+We do not have much document and code is incomplete.
+Many features/APIs are still not fixed, they may change any time.
 So it is not worth writing much document yet.
-For now, We would recommend running the "example" scenario which may be the easist way to get to know how everything works.
-The "example" scenario will always be compatible with the latest code and will be a reference for scenario developers.
+For now, we would recommend running the "example" or "demo" scenario which may be the easist way to get to know how everything works.
+Those scenarios will always be compatible with the latest code and is a reference for scenario developers.

 ## How to Run

-After running `build.py`, we need directory `sce` in the directory that contains executable `game`.
+After [build the project](Build.md), you need directory `sce` in the directory that contains executable `game`.

 For example,